openSUSE/kernel/Documentation/security/keys/core.rst

      type provides an operation to perform a match between the description on a key and a criterion string.

-  *  Each key has an owner user ID, a group ID and a permissions mask.
+  *  Each key has an owner user ID, a group ID and an ACL.
 These are used to control what a process may do to a key from userspace, and whether a kernel service will be able to find the key.

   *  Each key can be set to expire at a specific time by the key type's instantiation function.
 Keys can also be immortal.